knative/docs/docs/serving/knative-kubernetes-services.md

 The controller service reconciles all the public Knative objects and autoscaling CRDs.
 When a user applies a Knative service to the Kubernetes API, this creates the configuration and route.
-It will convert the configuration into revisions, and the revisions into Deployment and Knative Pod Autoscaling (KPA).
+It will convert the configuration into revisions and the revisions into deployments and Knative Pod Autoscalers (KPAs).

 ### Service: webhook